latentfidelity/jeeves/README.md

 - /diagnostics - Check Jeeves' permissions and mod-log configuration in this server.
 - /help - Show this command summary in an embed.
 - /ping - Quick responsiveness check.
-- /ask prompt - Ask the Jeeves AI copilot (OpenRouter-backed, staff-only).
+- /ask prompt model? private? - Ask Jeeves AI (free models available to all; paid models require credits).
+- /credits give|set|check user amount? - Manage AI credits (admin only).
+- /guide - Interactive guide explaining how to use Jeeves AI and the credit system.
 - /report user reason message_link? - Let members report to the mod-log channel.
 - /appeal set|get - Configure or retrieve the server appeal link used in DM notices.

 ## Notes
 - For the moderation log, make sure the bot can post in the configured channel.
-- Data files live under data/ (warnings, notes, cases); keep them safe if you redeploy.
+- Data files live under data/ (warnings, notes, cases, credits); keep them safe if you redeploy.
 - Timeout duration is limited to Discord's 28-day maximum.
 - Commands are role-gated: Administrator > Moderator > Helper; higher roles inherit lower access.
 Jeeves also accepts equivalent Discord permissions (e.g., Administrator, Kick Members/Ban Members/Manage Messages) so you can install it on any server without creating specific role names.